THE UNIVERSITY OF DELAWARE PRESS

 National Responses to the Holocaust: National Identity and Public Memory

 Author: Jennifer Taylor

-Focusing on works of art, monuments, films, and literary texts from the United States, Poland, Lithuania, Germany, Austria, Italy, and France, this volume analyzes the ongoing dialogue between the national narrative and artistic depictions of the Holocaust.
+Focusing on works of art, monuments, films, and literary texts from the United States, Poland, Lithuania, Germany, Austria, Italy, Israel, and France, this volume analyzes the ongoing dialogue between the national narrative and artistic depictions of the Holocaust.
 The texts investigated here call the national stories about the Holocaust into question and expose as much about their own national myths as they do about the Holocaust itself.